professor-q/programming-with-python/NOTE.md

     - Scripting

-Python is high-level programming language.
-It was created by Guido van Rossum, and released in 1991.It is used for:
+**Python is a High-Level Programming Language.
+It was created by Guido van Rossum, and released in 1991.**

+## Use of Python Programming Language

 - **Web Development** (Django, Flask)